Frequently Asked Questions

 Where do I take my trailer for service or warranty?

 Depending on your specific needs, there are a couple of different options.
-Our service manager can put you in touch with a great RV service station near you or in some cases it is better to bring your Oliver back to the factory.
-For more information please call us at 1-866-205-2621 or you may submit a ticket using our service form.
+The first option would be to take your Oliver to the nearest Oliver RV Dealer/Service Shop.
+If one is not nearby, our service manager can put you in touch with a great RV service station near you.
+In some cases, it is better to bring your Oliver back to the factory.
+For more information, please call us at 1-888-526-3978, or you may submit a ticket using our service form.

 How do I clean the floor?